auraphp/auraphp.github.io/_posts/2012-12-14-aura-micro-experimental-replacement-for-silex.markdown

 Micro-frameworks have gotten a lot of attention in the PHP community over the last year.
-Many people are familiar with [Silex][], the extremely popular micro-framework built ontop of Symfony Components.
+Many people are familiar with [Silex][], the extremely popular micro-framework built on top of Symfony Components.
 There's something really elegant about the way you can write a quick little application with a micro-framework.

 I was recently working on a small project that used [Silex][].
 As I browsed my